amer/resinfra/README.md

 1. Familiarized myself with `terraform` by reading documentation and setting it up
 2. Today I'll try and setup an `aws ec2` machine using `terraform`
 3. No blocking points thus far.

+### Jan
+1. Getting strated on working with terraform and hetzner.
+Looking into some old projets in order to find useful ressources.
+2. Today I want to have a first running version of my terraform script.

 ## 19.11.2020
 ### Amer